- Illustrator User Guide

 - Drag the color stop and place it at the desired location.
 The line segment also shrinks or expands when you change the position of a color stop.
 The position of other color stops remains unchanged.

 When you apply a gradient, the default experience is applied on the selected object.
-To disable this feature, you can deselect the Enable Content Aware Defaults option in the Edit > Preferences > General (Windows) or Illustrator CC > Preferences > General (Mac OS) menu.
+To disable this feature, you can deselect the Enable Content Aware Defaults option in the Edit > Preferences > General (Windows) or Illustrator > Preferences > General (Mac OS) menu.
 This option is disabled for the Windows 32-bit machine.

 You can modify the color, origin, opacity, location, and angle of a gradient from the Gradient tool, Gradient panel, Control panel, and Properties panel.